RowanMankoo/llm-plotting/README.md

 Above we have a high level overview of how this Streamlit app functions.
 The application functions by taking two inputs: a dataframe and a natural language request from the user to either query or plot the dataframe.
 Upon receiving these inputs, the application proceeds to extract metadata from the dataframe.
 This includes information such as column names, shape, data types, missing values, and other statistical summaries.
 This metadata is then stored in a JSON format and combined with the natural language request as an input prompt to help gnereate the code.
 This approach was chosen instead of sending the entire dataset to the LLM, as gives the LLM a sense of the data without exceeding token limits.

 With this input prompt the agent begins to generate code to fulfill the user's request, this generated code is then sent to a code validation tool.
-The Agent iterates this process, generating and validating code until it produces an output that the validation tool approves.
+The agent iterates this process, generating and validating code until it produces an output that the validation tool approves.
 All the while the agent steps are being streamed to the user via the Streamlit app.
 For a more detailed view of this workflow, please refer to the diagram below.

- Once these are sent to the app the app will gather some metadata about the input dataframe such as the column names, shape, dtypes, missing vlaues and other statistical summaries this is stored in json format and sent in as a part of a prompt.
-This is done as it would cost too many tokens to send in the whole dataset so just the metadata is sent in the allow the LLM to have a feel of the data.

-Then the LLM will start to generate code to fulfull the request and this code is sent to a code validation tool and it will keep iterating until it is satified with sending the user an output, below we can see more detail on this workflow.

 ![agent_workflow](llm_plotting/assets/agent_workflow.png)